seapagan/fastapi-template/README.md

 pip install -r requirements.txt
 ```

-I definately recommend using Poetry if you can thoughs, it makes dealing with
+I definately recommend using Poetry if you can though, it makes dealing with
 updates and conflicts very easy.

 ### Migrate the Database